 2. Applicant must be licensed to practice medicine in the country where certification will be used.
 Documentation is necessary and will be verified to the extent possible.

 3. Documentation MUST be provided demonstrating successful completion of residency training in the applicable specialty.
-The program director, not the applicant, must state in writing directly to the Chairman of AFMA/AANOS, that the applicant has satisfactorily completed the training program.
+The program director, not the applicant, must state in writing directly to the Chair of the AANOS Credentials Committee, that the applicant has satisfactorily completed the training program.
 For certifications to be used in the US, a minimum of 5 years of residency or equivalent training* is required for Neurological Surgery.
-The following should be used as a guideline for residency program in Neurological Surgery:
+The following should be used as a guideline for residency training in Neurological Surgery:

 - First year post graduate from medical school is an internship, preferably in general surgery.